-What we really love is musical theatre, the American songbook, and jazz – hot and cool.
+What we both really love is musical theatre, the Great American Songbook, and jazz – hot and cool.
 Over the years we’ve seen some great singers and musicians in cabaret and music hall – Ella Fitzgerald, Tony Bennett, Annie Ross, Ruth Brown, and Steve Lawrence and Eydie Gorme opening for Frank Sinatra on his 70th birthday.

 And Lena Horne, Keely Smith, George Shearing, Jane Monheit, Bobby Short, Regina Carter, Barbara Cooke, Kenny Washington, Bonnie Raitt, Warren Vache, Luci Arnez, Joel Grey, Nancy LaMott, Roy Hargrove, Audra McDonald, Christine Ebersol, Harry Connick, Jr., Cyndi Lauper , and Dave Brubeck bringing down the house the last time we saw him at age 90.